fire-breathing-rubber-lemons/cs207-FinalProject/docs/milestone1.md

 - `plotly` and `Graphviz` to visualize the computational graph

 ### Elementary Functions
 We will deal with elementary functions using `numpy`.
+But we'll wrap `numpy` functions with `pyad` and overwrite some of the functions potentially.

+For example, user will call `pyad.sin(x)` .